Proto:Guitar Hero II (PlayStation 2)/Mid-2006 ''Official PlayStation Magazine'' Demo

 You Really Got Me - Early OPM Mix

 The lower difficulties are more difficult than they'd be in the final game; the Easy guitar part even has chords, something Harmonix would later strongly discourage in RBN charts.
-Sections and lighting cues differ.
-Curiously, the
+Star Power path is marginally different, and "Strutter" exhibits the sustain quirk as well, leading to a 564 point difference in autoplay runs.

 BAND BASS track has notes on it, seemingly authoring for an unused bass part (as "Strutter" is a song with a rhythm co-op part rather than a bass co-op part).